kuttiproject/driver-vbox-images/BUILDING.md

 ## Base Setup

-1. Download **debian-12.2.0-amd64-netinst.iso** (Debian "bookworm" _"stable"_ release, _"netinst"_ image) via [https://www.debian.org/releases/](https://www.debian.org/releases/).
+1. Download **debian-12.10.0-amd64-netinst.iso** (Debian "bookworm" _"stable"_ release, _"netinst"_ image) via [https://www.debian.org/releases/](https://www.debian.org/releases/).
-2. Create a virtual machine with at least 2 cores, 2GB RAM, 8MB video memory and 100GB hard disk.
+2. Create a virtual machine with at least 2 cores, 2GB RAM, VMSVGA video adapter, 16MB video memory and 100GB hard disk.
 Mount the iso from step 1 on the CDROM device.
 Boot.
 From the installer, choose "Install".
 3. In the "Set up users and passwords" step, provide "Pass@word1" as the password for the root user.
 Next, create a user with the Full Name set as "Kutti Admin" and username as "kuttiadmin".
 The password should again be "Pass@word1".
 4. In the "Partition Disks" step, choose "Manual".
 Select the hard disk.
 Create a new, empty partition table on it.
 Select the "Free Space" on the hard disk.
 Create a new partition, using the maximum space available, type Primary.
 Set the Bootable flag to on.
 Finish partitioning and write the changes to disk. _Confirm that you do not want swap space_, and continue the installation.
 5. In the "Software Selection" step, choose _only_ "SSH server".